 Men with prostatitis due to infection will have bacteria found in their urine or prostatic secretions – so tests for infection should be positive.
 If these tests are negative, and he was not using antibiotics at the time of testing, then prostatitis is much less likely.
 It is important to check for prostatitis but to recognise that there are other causes of pelvic pain in men too.

 If it isn’t Prostatitis, what else could be causing the pain?

-There are many conditions that can initiate CPPS, and may different symptoms.
+There are many conditions that can initiate CPPS and many different symptoms.
 Typically, the pain is present on most days for at least 3 months.
 Affected men might complain of any of the following symptoms:

-- Pelvic pain – in the perineum, testicles, tip of penis, abdomen (pubic / bladder area)
+- Pelvic pain – in the perineum, testicles, the tip of the penis, abdomen (pubic / bladder area)

 – Constant burning pain in the penis